elegantchaos/Builder/README.md

 Builder however will not be so smart and will run `mogenerator` every time, regardless of whether the model has changed.

-Clearly we could implement our own dependency checking in each custom tool.
+Clearly `mogenerator` could implement its own dependency checking, as could every custom tool.
+Not ideal.

 Possibly we could extend Builder's model in a way that allows custom tools to describe their dependencies, so that we could provide the dependency logic for all custom tools, maybe even backed by `llbuild`.
+Xcode's custom build phases attempts to do this, allowing you to describe a list of input and output files, but it's not very flexible and requires files to be listed individually.
+A decent system would require good pattern matching and the ability to write general rules...

 If we do that then rather than just enhancing the SwiftPM build system, we're at least halfway towards re-implementing it.

 What we really need is to be able to hook into SwiftPM's own use of `llbuild` at a level where it can invoke our custom phases for us, when it knows that it needs to.

 The fact that we can't do that is not ideal - but it is part of the reason why this tool exists in the first place :grin:.

-#### Declarative Shmarative

-A stated aim of the package format is to create a declarative model of the package, which SwiftPM can use to build it.

-What Builder is doing arguably defeats this.

-I can see why a fully declarative model is attractive, but by definition it requires a rich enough language to be able to describe all the ways that any product can be built.

-Since this is effectively infinite in scope, it's a pretty hard problem to solve - there are a lot of weird requirements and custom build steps out there.

-The fact that the package format includes an optional section of additional code seems to acknowledge this flaw itself, and in my view this is a necessary evil currently, and probably always will be.

-As such, I actually think that Builder provides a cleaner way to execute arbitrary swift code during the build that the optional section does.
-At least with Builder the custom code lives outside the `Package.swift` file, and in fact is neatly packaged up into its own package(s) which can safely be re-usable, have dependencies, and be arbitrarily complex.